 The main benefits of refinancing include:

-Locking in a better interest rate
+Locking in a Better Interest Rate

 If you’re currently overextended and your home loan interest rate is set to go up, refinancing with a new mortgage and locking in a lower interest rate will reduce your monthly repayments.
 It can also potentially help you pay off your loan sooner.